Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Simulation studies

 \subsubsection{Simulation results}

-Finally, the synthesized LPV controllers are applied on the original nonlinear model, where the control signal $u_k$ is applied to the continuous-time system in a zero-order-hold setting.
-Note that, by the considered state-feedback configuration, the controllers are designed for setpoint control of the origin.
-To show the capabilities of the controllers, we tested them in setpoint control of \emph{different} forced equilibrium points $(x_\mr{ss},u_\mr{ss})$, as in \cite{AbToPeMeVeKo21}.
-In order to define the forced equilibrium points, the corresponding input steady-state values $u_\mr{ss}$ are calculated and added to the control law, which yields $u_k=K(p_k)(x_k-x_\mr{ss})-u_\mr{ss}$.
+Finally, the synthesized LPV controllers are simulated on the original nonlinear model where the control signal $u_k$ is applied to the continuous-time system in a zero-order-hold setting.
+Note that, by the considered state-feedback configuration, the controllers are designed for regulation to the origin.
+To show the capabilities of the controllers, we tested them in a setpoint control setting to achieve regulation to \emph{different} forced equilibrium points $(x_\mr{ss},u_\mr{ss})$, as in \cite{AbToPeMeVeKo21}.
+In order to define the forced equilibrium points, the corresponding input steady-state values $u_\mr{ss}$ are calculated and added to the control law, which yields $u_k=K(p_k)(x_k-x_\mr{ss})+u_\mr{ss}$.
 We chose to switch between $x_\mr{ss} = \{ [0\ 0]^\top, \, [\tfrac{\pi}{2}\ 0]^\top, \, [-\tfrac{\pi}{2}\ 0]^\top \}$, where $x_{\mr{ss}_1}=\theta_\mr{ss}$ and $x_{\mr{ss}_2}=\dot{\theta}_{\mr{ss}}$.
-The simulation results are shown in Figure~\ref{fig:unbaldiscres}.
-The aggressiveness of the $\ltwo$-gain performance-based controller can be explained by the choice of $R=0.005$, i.e., the cost on input is mild.
-In general, the designed controllers provide highly competitive performance, also when compared to the model-based results in \cite[Fig.~6]{AbToPeMeVeKo21}.

-From this example, we can conclude that our proposed methods allow to synthesize LPV state-feedback controllers using \emph{only} data, which can guarantee stability and performance of the closed-loop systems, even when the plant is a \emph{nonlinear} system.
-Furthermore, in most cases, one will only need $(1+\dnp)(\dnx+\dnu)$ data-points measured from the nonlinear system, to be able to synthesize an LPV state-feedback controller.
+The simulation results for all the controllers are shown in the plots of Figure~\ref{fig:unbaldiscres}.
+The upper plot shows the comparison between the {\rm QP}, $\htwo$, and $\ltwo$ controllers, while the lower plot shows the comparison between the {\rm QP} controller and its LTI counterparts.

+{The comparison with the different LPV controllers (upper plot in Figure~\ref{fig:unbaldiscres}) shows that the $\ltwo$ controller achieves the best tracking performance, followed by the $\htwo$ and {\rm QP} controllers.
+This superior tracking performance comes at the cost of more aggressive input signals, as the $\ltwo$ controller also has the most input deviations (not shown).

+The comparison of the {\rm QP} controller with the LTI controllers (lower plot in Figure~\ref{fig:unbaldiscres}) shows that the {\rm ROBQP} controller achieves robustness against all variations of $p$, i.e., the variations $\theta$, at the cost of lower performance, which is a common trade-off in robust control.
+The {\rm LTIQP} controller, on the other hand, does not take any variation into account and inherently assumes that the input-state data in Figure~\ref{fig:d} was coming from an LTI system.
+This makes that the implementation of the {\rm LTIQP} controller on the nonlinear system results in an unstable closed-loop system.
+This shows the advantage of LPV (data-driven) control over (robust) LTI (data-driven) control.
+LPV controllers are able to address directly nonlinear systems without any required trade-off between robustness and performance.}